 Finally, remember that it's not enough to simply slice against the grain—you need to slice it thinly against the grain.

-Use long strokes: Don't hack at it.
+Don't hack at it.
 Generally speaking, that means using a long knife, longer than the usual kitchen knife.
 A slicing knife can be up to 14 inches long, with a thin, flexible blade.
 Speaking of knives...

-Use a sharp knife: This goes for every knife you use in the kitchen, but no less so when it comes to slicing meats.
+This goes for every knife you use in the kitchen, but no less so when it comes to slicing meats.
 A sharp knife makes the work of slicing easier, and since you have to apply less pressure while slicing, the blade is less likely to slip.
 But also, a sharp knife will produce clean, neat cuts instead of rough, jagged ones.

-Use a carving fork: Those long-double-tined forks really do serve a purpose.
+Those long-double-tined forks really do serve a purpose.
 You don't necessarily want to drive those tines all the way into the meat.
 A carving fork is more about holding the roast steady while you slice.
 Whether you slice toward the fork or away from it, the long tines also keep your fingers away from the blade.

-But there are exceptions.
+Usually, when you slice a roast or steak, there's no reason to slice at anything other than a 90-degree angle.
+Picture a boneless pork loin roast.
+You slice straight down.
+But, there are exceptions.
 When you're carving bone-in roasts, like a leg of lamb, it can be helpful to slice at an angle, not parallel to the bone, and not perpendicular to it either.
 Instead, strive for a 45-degree angle, slicing in smooth, long strokes from the wide end of the shank toward the narrow end.

 With these tips and tricks, we are sure you are well on your way to becoming the master of the meat in your circle!